malmaud/TensorFlow.jl/README.md

 ```

 CUDA 8.0 and cudnn are required for GPU usage.
-If you need to use a different version of CUDA you can [compile libtensorflow from source](#optional-building-the-tensorflow-library).
+If you need to use a different version of CUDA, or if you want GPU support on Mac OS X, you can [compile libtensorflow from source](#optional-building-the-tensorflow-library).

 Initial precompilation (eg, the first time you type `using TensorFlow`) can take around five minutes, so please be patient.
 Subsequent load times will only be a few seconds.